fullcalendar/fullcalendar-examples/webpack-scheduler/README.md

-# FullCalendar Scheduler Webpack Example
+# FullCalendar Premium Webpack Example

-This is a fully-buildable example project for [FullCalendar Scheduler] and [Webpack].
+This is a fully-buildable example project for [FullCalendar Premium] and [Webpack].

 ## Installation